tobixen/thrash-protect/README.md

 * Improved logging and error handling

-* Makefile (for "make install", "make rpm", "make PKGBUILD", etc)
+* More work is needed on getting "make rpm" and "make debian" to work.

+* Package should include munin plugins